 UN specialized agencies are international organizations that coordinate their work with the United Nations through negotiated agreements.

-Unlike UN funds and programmes, which are established by and report to the United Nations General Assembly, specialized agencies are legally independent of the United Nations and have separate budgets, members, rules, and personnel.
+UN funds and programmes are distinctly different from specialized agencies.
+In general, the funds and programmes are established by a resolution of the UN General Assembly and have a focused mandate.
+They are funded either mainly or entirely through voluntary contributions and have a governing body that reviews their activities.
+Coordination is facilitated through ECOSOC and the Chief Executives Board (CEB).
+On the other hand, specialized agencies are legally independent of the United Nations and have separate budgets, members, rules, and personnel.
 The bulk of their funding comes from voluntary contributions from governments, institutions, and individuals.
 Some specialized agencies, such as the International Labour Organization (ILO), have been in existence longer than the United Nations.

 There are currently 15 specialized agencies:

 - International Fund for Agricultural Development (IFAD)